PiroHiroPiro/docker_template_japanese_morphological_analysis_api/README.md

 # Japanese morphological analysis API server on docker

-This is a simple Japanese morphological analysis API server on docker.
+This is a simple Japanese morphological analysis API server on Docker.

 ## Requirement